 There is plenty written about staff retention which tells us that financial incentives alone do not prevent people leaving.
-High up there on the list of retention factors is purposeful professional development which not only adds to people’s skills sets, both hard AND soft, but also assists people to feel that their work is meaningful and part of something bigger.
-I would add that people want to feel engaged in a job which affords them the opportunity to grow as a human being, not just to learn some things they can add to their work-based skill set.
+High up there on the list of retention factors is purposeful professional development which not only adds to people’s skills sets, both hard AND soft, but also assists people to feel that their work is meaningful… Continue reading Would you learn to ski from a power-point?

 >I’ve been party to many conversations about behaviour and attitude change in the workplace.
 This is because I’m in a line of work which not only advocates for it, but sets out to catalyse it.
 There are a couple very important questions that deserve some consideration, however, and they are: Is behaviour change necessarily a… Continue reading >Just try and make me change!